- Basechain was formerly known as PlasmaChain. Read the official announcement.

 This new token standard was called ERC721, and it allowed for unique collectibles to be issued and traded on the Ethereum blockchain.
 Unlike physical collectibles that have to be verified by a human to be authentic, these digital assets are provably authentic.
 Unlike ERC20 tokens that are “fungible” — i.e. equally interchangeable since all tokens are worth the same — ERC721 tokens are unique and cannot be substituted for one another.

-As Loom’s PlasmaChain is a blockchain optimized for games, it stands to reason one of the popular pieces of discussion is the ERC721 token standard.
+Loom Network’s Basechain has a fair number of games being built on it, so it stands to reason one of the popular pieces of discussion is the ERC721 token standard.

 ERC721 defines a class of an item, with each token having different attributes.
 For example, CryptoKitties (follow along with the code here) has a Kitty class (line 241) that defines the basic format for a Kitty as having genes, birthtime, matronid, sireid, etc. When a new Kitty is minted, these variables are customized, so all Kitties have the same structure in terms of the variables they have, but have different values for each variable.